 - B1Q1 Do you agree with the proposed amendments to the product scope of the clearing requirement?
-If not, please elaborate on alternative options. - B1Q2 When should these proposed amendments come into force?
+If not, please elaborate on alternative options. - B1Q2 Do you agree that proposals B1(a) and B1(b) should take effect immediately after the rules are registered? - B1Q3 Do you agree with the proposed three-month implementation period for proposal B1(c) (the introduction of the new SOFR OIS class)?

-- B1Q3 What is the likely impact of our proposals?
+- B1Q4 What is the likely impact of our proposals?
 Do you expect to incur any costs as a result of our proposals?
 If so, please provide an estimate of the time and costs that you will expend.
-In providing this estimate, please compare your costs with the situation where we do not introduce the proposed amendments. - B1Q4 What are the benefits and costs of aligning our amendments closely with our overseas counterparts in meeting Australia's G20 commitment?
+In providing this estimate, please compare your costs with the situation where we do not introduce the proposed amendments. - B1Q5 What are the benefits and costs of aligning our amendments closely with our overseas counterparts in meeting Australia's G20 commitment?